nunuf/cli-colored-logo/README.md

 # cli-colored-logo

-This cli allows you to enter any text and one of seven colors of your choice and prints out a colored console-like logo.
+This cli allows you to enter a text and a color (one of seven colors of your choice) and prints out a colored console-like logo.

 <br/>